-I would expect a lifetime guarantee on the frame and motor (motor isn’t mentioned at all in their warranty, maybe it’s covered under parts?), which is pretty standard for elite home treadmills.
+I’d like to see a lifetime guarantee on the frame and motor (motor isn’t mentioned at all in their warranty, but I’m assuming it falls under the parts guarantee), which is pretty standard for elite home treadmills.

-The 1 year labor warranty is par for the course, some brands will offer 2 years but that isn’t that common.
+And a 1 year labor warranty is par for the course, some brands will offer 2 years, but that isn’t that common.

-Overall, this warranty isn’t awful, but it could be a little longer.
+Overall, this warranty isn’t awful, but it could certainly be better.

-The ProForm SMART Pro 2000 has made a name for itself as one of the premiere home treadmills for the last several years.
-After taking a look at all the specs and features, it’s pretty easy to see why.
+The ProForm Pro 2000 has made a name for itself as one of the premiere home treadmills for the last several years and after taking a look at all the specs and features, it’s pretty easy to see why.

 I love that it comes with an extra-wide running surface- something you’ll appreciate if you’ve ever used a smaller model before.